tjcchen/react-component-architecture/README.md

 2) State management becomes difficult
 3) Performance suffers

-- Don't fixate on the DRY-princile
+- Don't fixate on the DRY-princile( Don't repeat yourself - DRY )
+1) Don't repeat yourself (DRY) is a principle of software development aimed at reducing repetition of software patterns, replacing it with abstractions or using data normalization to avoid redundancy.

 ## Email
 tjcchen.engineer@gmail.com